Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

-The key result of this paper is that changing the lens galaxy mass model changes the DM subhalo inference.
-We identified $13/54$ lenses (categories FP-PL and Cand) where a DM subhalo is favoured for fits using certain mass models, but not others.
-Only $2/54$ lenses (category A) favoured a DM subhalo for all five mass models fitted.
-We therefore cannot ascertain whether any DM subhalo candidate is genuine -- even for the two lenses in category A, we cannot be certain whether another hypothetical mass model not fitted in this work would remove the DM subhalo detection.
+A key result of this paper is that changing the lens galaxy mass model changes the DM subhalo inference.
+For example, we identified 4 out of 54 lenses where a PL mass model produces a false positive removed by a more complex mass model (category `FP-PL') and two lenses where a decomposed mass model favours a DM subhalo when other models did not (category `Decomp').
+Only 2 out of 54 lenses favoured a DM subhalo for all five mass models fitted.
+We cannot ascertain whether any DM subhalo candidate is genuine -- even for these two lenses, we cannot be certain whether another hypothetical mass model not fitted in this work would remove the DM subhalo detection.

-To determine if they are genuine we must apply the technique used in other studies \citep{Vegetti2009, Ritondale2019a}, where free-form pixelized corrections are added to the lens's gravitational potential.
+To determine if they are genuine we must apply the technique used in other studies \citep{Koopmans2005, Vegetti2009, Ritondale2019a, Vernardos2022}, where free-form pixelized corrections are added to the lens's gravitational potential.
 This confirms a DM subhalo candidate is genuine by requiring that these corrections reconstruct a \textit{local} 2D overdensity in the lens's convergence, that is consistent with the parametric DM subhalo inferred via lens modeling.
 In many lenses, the corrections produce \textit{global} changes to the convergence, indicating that a DM subhalo candidate is actually accounting for a systematic in the lens model.
 Future work will assess our DM subhalo candidates using this technique.

-Whilst this study cannot determine if any DM subhalo candidates are genuine, by considering the DM subhalo inferences for different mass models we can gain critical insight on DM subhalo detection in strong lenses.
-We therefore now consider in detail the different assumptions made by the different mass models and pair this with how it changes our DM subhalo results.
+Whilst our study cannot determine if any DM subhalo candidates are genuine, by considering the DM subhalo inferences for different mass models we can gain insight on DM subhalo strong lens analysis.
+We therefore now consider in detail the different assumptions made by the different mass models and relate this to how it changes our DM subhalo results.